zeravenyoej/Auth-Friends/README.md

 * `cd` into the _friends_ folder and type `yarn add axios react-router-dom` which will install the needed dependencies.

 ## Build the App!
-* Add a route for a login page and build out a simple login form with username and password inputs and a submit button (design this however you would like).
+* Add a route for a login page and build out a simple login form with username and password inputs and a submit button (design this however  would like).
 * The login function should save the returned token to localStorage.
 You can setup `isLoading` state in your Login component, and show a spinner on your form or in your button while the login request is happening.
 * When the request returns, save the token to `localStorage`, then use the history object in your Login component to navigate your user to your FriendsList route
 * Create a `<PrivateRoute />` component to protect your other routes.
 It should check localStorage for a token, and redirect the user to your login route if there is not a token.